CastelJeremy/simple-music-api/docs/routes.md

 ## Responses

 If your request is correctly executed, the body of the response will show performed changes.
-However if your request is invalid you will receive an [error](#errors).
+However if your request is invalid you will receive an [Error](#errors).

 The following list displays examples of response.

+---

 **Login**